brandur/sorg/content/drafts/acid.md

-By choosing a non-ACID data store, you end up reimplementing everything that it does for you in the user space of your application, except _worse_.
+By choosing a non-ACID data store, you end up reimplementing everything that it does for you in the user space of your application, except far worse.

 Your database can and should act as a foundational substrate that offers your application profound leverage